jayhealey/beanstalk-elixir/README.md

 Beanstalk is for hosting and deployment of code: https://beanstalkapp.com

-The API documentation can be found here: https://api.beanstalkapp.com
+The API documentation can be found here: http://api.beanstalkapp.com

 ----

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+It's available on Hex.pm, so it can be installed by:

   1. Add beanstalk to your list of dependencies in `mix.exs`: